Eoin-ONeill-Yokai/Godot-RichTextEffect-SampleProject/README.md

 ## Godot: Rich Text Effect Testing Project:
-This is a test project for the new Godot feature `RichTextEffect` (godotengine/godot#23658).
-This project was made so that I could test the new real time effects feature that I added to the `RichTextLabel` node.
-It also helps to test for regressions or inconsistencies in rich text behavior.
+This is a test project for the new Godot feature `RichTextEffect` ([PR](https://github.com/godotengine/godot/pull/23658)) which is now released with Godot 3.2.
+This project serves as a test bed for the `RichTextEffects` feature that has been added to `RichTextLabel`.
+It also helps to test for regressions or inconsistencies in `RichTextLabel` behavior.
 For more details regarding the `RichTextEffect` feature, please click the link to the pull request above.

 ## Installation (with Godot 3.2+):

-Assuming you have a version of Godot with RichTextFX installed, you can simply clone this project
+Assuming you have Godot 3.2 installed, you can simply clone this project

 ```